MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-hub-user-guide-email-font-admin.md

    The settings will now apply to the form when you create an email.

-### Add the language filer in the email template selection view
+### Add the language filter in the email template selection view

 Perform the following steps to enable the language filter for the [enhanced email template selection](/power-apps/user/insert-email-template#new-email-template-selection-window) window: